-This team has developed meaningful audit tools based on GEO Corporate and Divisional policies and our government partners’ policies and standards.
-Using those tools, a team of Compliance-led auditors travels to facilities across the country, conducting 3-4 day annual reviews using a team of 3-8 subject matter experts and reviewing all standards applicable to each specific facility or site.
+The Contract Compliance team has developed meaningful audit tools based on GEO's Corporate and Divisional policies and our government partners’ policies and standards.
+Using those tools, a team auditors travel to facilities across the country, conducting 3-4 day annual reviews using a team of 3-8 operational, subject matter experts and reviewing all standards applicable to each specific facility or site.
 This annual review is conducted at all GEO facilities every year.
-In addition, a follow-up review is conducted within 4-6 months of the annual review at each of our U.S. Corrections/Detention facilities.
+In addition, follow-up reviews are performed as well.
 Findings from government-conducted audits or monitoring are also monitored and tracked for sustained compliance.
-The department has two Directors specializing in areas that cross divisions:

 View GEO facilities and their most recent ACA Accreditation scores

 As required by rules issued by the U.S. Department of Homeland Security (DHS) and U.S. Department of Justice (DOJ), GEO has appointed a Contract Compliance Director as GEO’s PREA Coordinator.
 The GEO PREA Coordinator is responsible for implementation of PREA monitoring systems and policies as well as developing, implementing, and overseeing GEO’s compliance with the National PREA Standards in all its required Corrections, Reentry, and Youth Services Facilities.
 In addition, the GEO PREA Coordinator provides guidance and resources in all matters related to PREA training, reporting, compliance, allegations, and investigations.